Writer and Editor in Kitchener, Ontario, Canada

-My most recent books are The L.M.
+My earlier books include The L.M.
 Montgomery Reader, Volume 1: A Life in Print (University of Toronto Press, 2013) and Volume 2: A Critical Heritage (2014), and Volume 3: A Legacy in Review (2015), three critical anthologies of rediscovered materials that resituate Montgomery’s critical legacy throughout her lifetime and in the decades after her death.
 This project won the 2016 PROSE Award for Literature by the Association of American Publishers.

 I've also published a number of journal articles, book chapters, paratexts, and essays on a range of North American print and screen texts, and my book reviews have appeared in The Globe and Mail, Quill and Quire, and elsewhere.